Your trusted partner in cosmetic care abroad

 Weeks 2–4

-Residual bruising clears and the ears continue to settle into their final position.
-You can return to desk work and normal routines.
-A soft headband worn at night protects the ears from being bent forward during sleep — most surgeons recommend this for four to six weeks.
+With desk work already resumed once the bandage came off around day seven, this stage is about heavier activity.
+Residual bruising clears and the ears settle further into their final position.
+Gym sessions and cardio can usually restart at three to four weeks.
+A soft headband worn at night protects the ears from being bent forward during sleep, most surgeons recommend this for four to six weeks.

 Months 1–3